foundry-rs/book/src/introduction.md

 ![Foundry Banner](images/foundry-banner.png)

 Foundry is a smart contract development toolchain.
 Foundry manages your dependencies, compiles your project, runs tests and deploys.

+> 📖 Contributing
+>
-You can contribute to this book on [GitHub](https://github.com/onbjerg/foundry-book).
+> You can contribute to this book on [GitHub](https://github.com/onbjerg/foundry-book).

 ### Sections